 Our school provides clear guidance about record keeping.

-Parents/carers at this school are asked if their child has any medical conditions at the time of application and at the initial visit (EYFS) or with the Headteacher if entry is mid phase.
+Parents/carers at this school are asked if their child has any medical conditions at the time of application and at the initial visit (in Early Years Foundation Stage) or with the Headteacher if entry is mid phase.

 Our school uses an EHCP to record the support an individual pupil needs around their medical condition.
 The Plan is developed with the pupil (where appropriate), parent/carer, school staff, specialist nurse (where appropriate) and relevant healthcare services.

-We keep a centralised register of EHCPs and Mrs Shaw is the identified member of staff has the responsibility for this register.
-(Mrs Naylor also has an overview of this).
+We keep a centralised register of EHCPs.
+Mrs Thompson and Miss Sutcliffe are the identified members of staff with responsibility for this register.

 We ensure that all relevant staff are aware that pupils should not be forced to take part in activities if they are unwell.
 They should also be aware of pupils who have been advised to avoid/take special precautions during activity, and the potential triggers for a pupil’s medical condition when exercising and how to minimise these.

 Staff make sure that pupils have the appropriate medication/equipment/food with them during physical activity.

 We make sure that pupils with medical conditions can participate as fully possible in all aspects of the curriculum and enjoy the same opportunities at school as any other child, and that appropriate adjustments and extra support are provided as appropriate or advised by a medical professional.

 School staff understand that frequent absences or symptoms, such as limited concentration and frequent tiredness, may be due to a pupil’s medical condition.
 This school will not penalise pupils for their attendance if their absences relate to their medical condition.